-With the long weekend quickly approaching, it’s the perfect time to get out of the city for some R&R. If you’re like us and want to have a low-key weekend outside of the city, but don’t want to make an uber long drive to take in some peace and quiet among nature, you’ve come to the right place.
+With the long weekend quickly approaching, it’s the perfect time to get out of the city for some R&R. If you’re like us and want to have a low-key weekend outside of the city, but don’t want to make a very long drive to take in some peace and quiet among nature, you’ve come to the right place.
 Take a look at some of our favourite long weekend road trips near Toronto.
-And we really do mean near Toronto – none of these destinations are more than three hours outside of the city!
+And we really do mean near Toronto — none of these destinations are more than three hours outside of the city!

 If you’re a wine connoisseur, then this is the long weekend destination for you.
-Just over an hour and a half outside of Toronto, Niagara-on-the Lake is known for its wineries.
+Just over an hour and a half outside Toronto, Niagara-on-the Lake is known for its wineries.
 A quaint little town at its centre, you’ll have your pick of adorable BNB’s (and Airbnb’s too if you’re into that), along with an array of high-quality restaurants and lush wineries.
 If you’re searching for a more upscale getaway, there are a few luxury hotels and spas to choose from as well.

 Forks of the Credit, Caledon

 Perfect for nature lovers, Forks of the Credit is a provincial park just about an hour outside the city.
 Located in Caledon, this park is on the Bruce Trail and features a kettle lake and talus slope.
 If you’re headed up this way, the Cheltenham Badlands isn’t far away — ten minutes on Highway 10 will take you right to the boardwalk for viewing.
 The Bruce Trail also extends up to this area, so it’s a great spot for hiking.